 In 2017 when I graduated with my Master's in Counseling, I started seeing individual clients through a private practice and also leading DBT groups through a local practice that offered Dialectical Behavior Therapy in St. Louis, MO.
 In both of those spaces I gained valuable skills and experience and honed my practice niches.
 I received specific training in DBT skills, perinatal mood and anxiety disorders (PMADs) and trauma.
 In 2019 I stopped client work due to family crises and the need for reliable health insurance through work.
 After that, I moved to North Carolina and had a baby early in the pandemic.
 Now, in 2022, I am so excited to reenter the therapeutic space, offering services to those seeking perinatal support, which includes perinatal and postpartum depression, anxiety, OCD, intrusive thoughts, birth trauma, fertility struggles, and miscarriage or pregnancy and infant loss, and partner adjustment.
 I feel a special connection with clients experiencing grief around birth and fertility and am engaged in deeper training about these particular forms of grief.
 I also work with parents struggling to figure out their new roles as they process family of origin history and trauma.
 Additionally, I assist clients, especially ex- or current missionaries, pastors, and evangelicals in processing their religious/spiritual abuse or trauma and/or their deconstruction journeys.

 It’s not uncommon to have questions before starting therapy.
-Katherine Tompkins, LCMHC-A, has answered a few of the questions they receive most often from new clients.
+Kathy Tompkins, LCMHC-A, has answered a few of the questions they receive most often from new clients.

-What types of therapy does Katherine Tompkins offer?
+What types of therapy does Kathy Tompkins offer?

-No, but people in North Carolina can book Katherine Tompkins for virtual appointments (teletherapy).
+No, but people in North Carolina can book Kathy Tompkins for virtual appointments (teletherapy).

-Yes, Katherine Tompkins offers online therapy to people in North Carolina.
+Yes, Kathy Tompkins offers online therapy to people in North Carolina.

-Katherine Tompkins typically can speak with new clients within 48 hours.
-You can see their current availability and request an appointment on their profile page.
+Kathy Tompkins typically can speak with new clients within 48 hours.
+You can see their current general office hours and request an appointment on their profile page.

-Can I book an appointment with Katherine Tompkins online?
+Can I book an appointment with Kathy Tompkins online?

-Yes, you can easily book an appointment with Katherine Tompkins online using Choosing Therapy’s directory.
+Yes, you can easily book an appointment with Kathy Tompkins online using Choosing Therapy’s directory.